-Recovery shall be made at a designated/ central designated place decided mutuallyby the borrower and the company.
-However, field staff shall be allowed to make recovery at theplace of residence or work of the borrower if the borrower fails to appear at thedesignated/ central designated place on two or more successive occasions.
+Recovery shall be made at a designated place decided mutually by the borrowers and the company.
+However, field staff shall be allowed to make recovery at the place of residence or work of the borrower if the borrower fails to appear at the designated place on two or moesuccessive occasions.